pw_persistent_ram#

 Persistent RAM Placement#

-Persistent RAM is typically provided through specially carved out linker script sections and/or memory ranges which are located in such a way that any bootloaders and the application boot code do not clobber it.
+Persistent RAM is typically provided through specially carved-out linker script sections and/or memory ranges located such that bootloaders and application boot code do not clobber them.

 1. If persistent linker sections are provided, use the PW_PLACE_IN_SECTION() macro to assign variables to that memory region.
-For example, if the persistent memory section name is .noinit, then you could instantiate an object as such:
+For example, if the persistent memory section name is .noinit, you could instantiate an object as follows:

 #include "pw_persistent_ram/persistent.h"